Letters of recommendation give colleges a second opinion about your high school achievements and a sense of who you are.

 Then Zero In On Teachers and Staff Who Know You Well

-Pick teachers from different disciplines, such as English and science.
-Ask teachers who know you well, who have taught you recently, either in your junior year or in the first half of your senior year.
-While this may be obvious, you need to select teachers who like you and who have shown appreciation for your work.
+While this may be obvious, you need to select teachers who like you, have taught you recently, and have shown appreciation for your work.
 Choosing a teacher simply because he or she is your favorite, however, isn't necessarily a good idea.
 Consider teachers from different disciplines, such as English and science, who have taught you for at least a semester.
-Choose those who made thoughtful comments on your work.
-Or teachers who have noticed how much academic progress you have made.
+Choose those who made thoughtful comments on your work and have noticed how much academic progress you have made.

-- Supply your teachers and counselor with a copy of your transcript (which you can request from your counselor's office) and a brief statement that lists your academic achievements, interests, and goals.
+- Supply them with a copy of your transcript (which you can request from your counselor's office) and a short resume of your academic achievements, interests, and goals.
 Remind them of your accomplishments and progress in their classrooms.

-Admission counselors have plenty of material about you already.
-Sending them yet another piece of paper will probably do you little good, unless it is from a person who has a unique insight into your abilities that your other recommenders don't have.
-If you're not sure, contact the admissions office.
+Admission counselors have plenty of material about you already, so sending more letters is probably overkill.
+However, if there is a person who has a unique insight into your abilities, contact the admission office to see if it's okay to send an additional letter.
 It won't hurt to ask.